Skip to main content

 Babies develop at different stages.
 Your baby's stage of development is more important than their age.

-Start introducing solid foods when your baby shows signs that they are ready.
+Start introducing solid foods when your baby shows at least 3 signs that they are ready for solids.

 Your baby may have developed all the skills they need to eat solid foods from a corrected age of about 5 to 6 months.